 Bear in mind: Contracts are what they are and not what we say they are

 Why?
-Because what matters is its “legal nature”, or simpy put: the true objective or business behind the contract.
+Because what matters is its “legal nature”, or simply put the true objective or business behind the contract.
 It will be pointless to say that the agreement between coliving and coliver is one of simple leasing if services that exceed that purpose are being offered.
-Although it may not seem like the most important thing to you, the Spanish Tax Agency is interested in whether your contract is well-identified or not, so be careful not to disguise yourself as something you are not, or you will end up regularizing your tax obligations with them.
+Although it may not seem like the most important thing to you, the Spanish Tax Agency, taking again the Spanish example, is interested in whether your contract is well-identified or not, so be careful not to disguise yourself as something you are not, or you will end up regularizing your tax obligations with them.
 I will not stop here to analyze point by point what should be included in the contract, but you can consult the basic content of a coworking contract in our previous post.

 A few last words (and laws)

-- According to numerous Provincial Courts of the country, if what is going to be rented are rooms within a property, but access to areas such as bathrooms and kitchen will be shared, the lease will be subject to the general regime of the Civil Code.
+- Following with the Spanish example, according to numerous Provincial Courts of the country, if what is going to be rented are rooms within a property, but access to areas such as bathrooms and kitchen will be shared, the lease will be subject to the general regime of the Civil Code.
 The LAU (Urban Leasing Law -Law 4106 / 1994-) will not apply.

 - There is a Decree Law enacted at the end of last year that promulgated urgent measures regarding new forms of rental accommodation.
 The novelty is that this is directly applicable to cohousing, being perhaps a good reference to take for coliving until something more specific appears.
 Essentially: it prohibits the division into a horizontal property, adds provisions of the original Law of the right to housing to regulate accommodation with complementary common spaces, and distinguishes them in relation to the minimum surface they may have (different from other types of living place).